NodeBE4/opinion/_posts/2022-03-14-EnclavedMicrostate.md

 ----- __227.11__ -----2022-03-19 01:17:02+08:00:

 I think that'd be a really interesting thing to happen, but I feel like even then it's unlikely to be taken all that well.
-I can definitely imagine some kind of scenario with a family member taking over a channel in some way post-retirement, but taking over the character would be a little odd.
+I can definitely imagine some kind of scenario with a family member taking over a channel as a successor character in some way post-retirement, but taking over the original character would be a little odd.
 But I suppose we shall see some years down the line, when 'ageing out' of a VTuber identity starts to be something that needs to be reckoned with.

 ----- __227.12__ -----2022-03-19 01:52:15+08:00: